soulkun/ECE5960-Fast-Robots/category/lab2.md

 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/2/3.jpg)
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/2/4.jpg)

-Successfully started the jupyter lab on local address 127.0.0.1 on port 8888.
+Successfully started the jupyter lab on local address **`127.0.0.1`** on port **`8888`**.
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/2/5.jpg)

-However, when I try to go through the first code block in the the demo.ipynb, it gives me an error said "Only Windows 10 is supported."
+However, when I try to go through the first code block in the the demo.ipynb, it gives me an error said **"Only Windows 10 is supported."**
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/2/6.jpg)

 So second, I installed Windows 10 on the VmWare Workstation and go over again the environment setup part inside the virtual machine.
 This time the first code block passed.
 And I powered on Artemis Nano board, upload the ble_arduino code and successfully get the bluetooth MAC address.
-The MAC address is C0:07:E0:8D:9A:44.
+The MAC address is **`C0:07:E0:8D:9A:44`**.
 But the virtual machine cannot detect the Artemis Nano board, even I passed Intel bluetooth hardware to the VmWare.
 ![](https://github.com/soulkun/ECE5960-Fast-Robots/raw/main/labs/2/7.jpg)

 At this point, I did multiple research and look up through the internet, using the external bluetooth adapter; also contacted on of the TA via Zoom meeting, but nothing help.